curq/irtfc/README.md

 ## :dvd: Demo

 [Link to demo](http://instagram-nsuser7.vercel.app/).
-You can use credentials listeb below to login or create your own account.
+You can use credentials listed below to login or create your own account.

 | login                | password   |
 | -------------------- | ---------- |